MichalinaH/DataScienceStudies/ZUM/NLP/REDME.md

 ## Model usage
 1. Install Required Libraries
 2. Run the Entire File by Clicking the `Run All` Button
 3. In the Last Cell, Locate the `sentence` Variable.
-Replace the Placeholder Sentence with Your Own Text that You Want to Classify.
+Replace the Placeholder Sentence with Your Own Text that You Want to Classify